What Do Veterinary Technicians Do? (Certified Vet Techs & Vet Tech Instructors Weigh In)

 How long is veterinary technician school?

 Vet techs usually pursue an associate degree in order to work in the veterinary field.
-Generally, it takes about two years to complete the degree, though some students may take longer depending on the school they go to, their current jobs, and any other commitments that need to be taken into consideration.
+Generally, it takes about two years to complete the degree, though some students may take more or less time depending on the school they go to, their current jobs, and any other commitments that need to be taken into consideration.

 How to decide which vet tech school is right for you